- Accepted on a first come, first-served basis.

 - No-shows forfeit all fees paid or will be invoiced for fees not yet paid.

-- Leadership: Two-deep leadership is required for any outing, regardless of whether it is on or off Council-owned property, or regular meeting locations.
+- Leadership: Two-deep leadership is required for any outing per Youth Protection guidelines found in the current Guide to Safe Scouting.
 All registered adult leaders must have completed Youth Protection Training.
-At least 2 adults must accompany all youth groups and be in attendance at all times during their stay.
-One adult must be at least 21 years of age; the second must be at least 18 years of age.
-For Scout groups, at least one adult must be registered with the BSA and be Youth Protection Trained, the other may be a parent.
+At least 2 adults over age 21 must accompany all youth groups and be in attendance at all times during their stay.
+If the group contains youth females, at least one adult leader on-site must be female.

-- Health & Accident Insurance: The Mid-America Council has purchased the National BSA Council Accident & Sickness Plan, which covers Mid-America Council registered Pack, Troop and/or Crew members for both accident and illnesses; which manifest themselves during participation in Boy Scout activities.
+- Health & Accident Insurance: The Mountaineer Area Council has purchased the National BSA Council Accident & Sickness Plan, which covers Mountaineer Area Council registered Pack, Troop, and/or Crew members for both accident and illnesses; which manifest themselves during participation in Boy Scout activities.
 All other groups/individuals reserving camp will not be covered by this plan.

-- Liability Insurance: Non-BSA groups must provide a certificate of liability insurance with policy limits of at least one million dollars ($1,000,000), naming the Mid-America Council and the BSA as a co-insured.
+- Liability Insurance: Non-BSA groups must provide a certificate of liability insurance with policy limits of at least one million dollars ($1,000,000), naming the Mountaineer Area Council and the BSA as a co-insured.

 - Hold-Harmless: For non-Scout groups, I understand that participation in camping activities involve certain degrees of risk.
 I have carefully considered the risk involved and have given consent for myself and/or my child to participate in these activities.
 I understand that participation in these activities is entirely voluntary and requires participants to abide by applicable rules and standards of conduct.
 I release, hold harmless and agree to indemnify the Boy Scouts of America, the local council, the activity coordinators and all employees, volunteers, related parties or other organizations associated with the activity from any and all claims or liability arising out of this participation.
 I have required the participants in my group to agree to these standards as well.

-- Restricted Activities: No alcohol, illegal drugs, firearms, fireworks or pets are allowed on Mid-America Council Camp properties.
+- Restricted Activities: No alcohol, illegal drugs, firearms, fireworks or pets are allowed on Mountaineer Area Council camp properties.
 Snowmobiles, motorcycles and horseback riding are not permitted.
 Individuals or groups in violation may be asked to leave camp without refund of fees.
 A camping area is designated by a latrine and a fire ring.
 Camping is permitted only in camping areas.
 Fires of any kind are permitted only inside a fire ring.

 - Smoking: Smoking is prohibited at our camps.
 This includes vaping and other tobacco products.